cloudnative-pg/cloudnative-pg.github.io/content/blog/summarizing-ying-zhu-lfx-mentorship/index.md

 ## Summer 2025: Declarative Management of Foreign Data Wrappers

-Ying Zhu ([EdwinaZhu](https://github.com/EdwinaZhu) on GitHub), student at Carnegie Mellon University, was immediately drawn to CloudNativePG when she was looking for CNCF (Cloud Native Computing Foundation) projects to contribute to-since she’s already involved in the PostgreSQL _and_ Kubernetes communities.
+Ying Zhu ([EdwinaZhu](https://github.com/EdwinaZhu) on GitHub), a student at Carnegie Mellon University, was immediately drawn to CloudNativePG when she was looking for CNCF (Cloud Native Computing Foundation) projects to contribute to-since she’s already involved in the PostgreSQL _and_ Kubernetes communities.